-A.2 Funds Available and Requirement for Institutional Contribution
+2) Funds Available and Requirement for Institutional Contribution

-Heart & Stroke is contributing a total of up to \$400,000 CAD for the 2024/25 Heart & Stroke Doctoral Personnel Awards for Women's Heart and/or Brain Health.
+Heart & Stroke is contributing a total of up to \$400,000 CAD for the 2025/26 Heart & Stroke Doctoral Personnel Awards for Women's Heart and/or Brain Health.
 For each successful Doctoral award recipient, Heart and Stroke will contribute a maximum of \$45,000 (\$15,000 per year for up to three (3) years), and the award recipient's institution will contribute at least the same amount.
 The maximum amount contributed by the award recipient's institution will be determined by the institutional stipend policy for doctoral trainees.
 Funds from the award recipient's institution must come from non-Heart & Stroke related sources of funding.
-At the time of submission, the applicant's institution must provide a signature on the Signatures Page (see B.10 How to Apply) committing to the contribution per year should the applicant be successful.
+At the time of submission, the applicant's institution must provide a signature on the Signatures Page (see C.7 How to Apply) committing to the contribution per year should the applicant be successful.
 The institutional signature must be by an individual with signing authority for the institution.

-A.3 Application Submission Deadline
+3) Application Submission Deadline

-Applications must be submitted no later than 3:00 PM ET September 8, 2023 using CIRCUlink - Heart & Stroke's online research programs portal.
+Applications must be submitted no later than 4:00 PM ET September 10, 2024 using CIRCUlink - Heart & Stroke's online research programs portal.
+CIRCUlink will not accept submissions after this deadline. ).
 CIRCUlink will not accept submissions after this deadline.
-There will be no appeal process for late or incomplete submissions.
-Please submit the application in the official language (English or French) of your choice.
+Any applications attempted or submitted after the deadline will NOT be accepted.
+There will be no appeal process to late submissions.
+It is the applicant's responsibility to ensure that a completed application, including letters of support and all required signatures, is submitted online via CIRCUlink prior to the deadline.